Mostafa-ammer/Machine_Learning_Models/Decision Tree/decision_tree.md

 2-**post-pruning :** is a technique used in decision tree construction to reduce overfitting after the tree has been fully grown

+# what are stopping criteria in pre-pruning ?

+1- Max Depth

+2-min_sample_leaf

+3-min_sample split

+4- Minumun information gain

+# what are stopping criteria in post-pruning ?

+1- cost complexity pruning (cpp_alpha) : make balance between performance in training and validation